 If you’re using donated eggs, sperm, or embryos, we’ll strongly recommend that you have a session of implications counselling, where we’ll help you to explore the possible implications these kinds of treatments might have.
 We’ll also offer implications counselling to our donors, where you can come and talk about your donation in a confidential, non-judgemental environment.
 It’s important to remember that implications counselling is not, in any way, an assessment of you or your choices – it’s simply an opportunity to talk through your proposed treatment with your counsellor.

 We also offer counselling sessions dedicated to genetic treatments.
 They’re an opportunity to talk through pre-implantation genetic testing procedures including PGT-M and PGT-SR, and also a place to discuss any genetic disorders you have or that we’ve discovered during your tests.

 Every session will be completely confidential, unless:

 All of our counsellors have set appointment times that you can book through your clinic reception.
 However, if you need a session urgently, can only do certain times, or want to book a session to coincide with a particular stage of treatment, we’ll do our best to work around you.
-If you like, we can conduct sessions over the phone or via Skype to make sure you can get the support you need.

 “Talking through your thoughts and feelings is a useful way for you to process your emotions and feel more at ease when going through fertility treatment.
 Our CARE counsellors are always here to listen and support you throughout your entire treatment – right from your very first steps.”